meilisearch/documentation/learn/advanced/snapshots.md

 The first snapshot is created on launching Meilisearch.
 After that, snapshots are created routinely on a set interval until you deactivate snapshots by ending the Meilisearch instance.
 By default, one snapshot is taken every 24 hours.

-The amount of time between each new snapshot can be modified by providing an integer to [`--schedule-snapshot`](/learn/configuration/instance_options.md#schedule-snapshot-creation):
+The interval between each new snapshot can be modified by providing an integer to [`--schedule-snapshot`](/learn/configuration/instance_options.md#schedule-snapshot-creation):

 ```bash
 meilisearch --schedule-snapshot=3600